 We uncovered additional drivers of differences in ammonium concentration in and out of kelp forests, namely kelp species and animal biomass.
 We found higher ∆NH₄⁺ in bull kelp forests compared to giant kelp forests, which may be due to their different allocations of biomass in the water column and thus different alterations of water flow.
 Indeed, Traiger et al., (2022) found the effect of giant kelp forests on water chemistry was smaller than that of bull kelp forests, previously described by Murie and Bourdeau (2020).
-The surprising negative ∆NH₄⁺ at our no-kelp control sites may be the result of “outside” samples at control sites being slightly deeper than the “inside” samples, due to the slope of the substrate.
+The surprising negative ∆NH₄⁺ at our no-kelp control sites may result from “outside” samples at control sites being slightly deeper than the “inside” samples due to the slope of the substrate.
 The fact that NH₄⁺ tends to increase with depth (Brzezinksi et al., 2013), a trend that our no-kelp sites seem to confirm, strengthens our finding of higher ammonium concentrations within kelp forests than at their slightly deeper edges.

 Even though kelp forests attract dense aggregations of fishes and invertebrates, the positive effect of animal biomass on ∆NH₄⁺ was weak and mediated by water flow and kelp biomass.
 The negative interactions between animal biomass and both tide and kelp biomass suggest a potentially saturating relationship among these variables.
 When animal biomass was low, increased kelp biomass or tidal exchange increased ∆NH₄⁺ but at high animal biomass, increasing kelp or flow had no effect.
 There may therefore be a threshold for how much animals can saturate and therefore increase ∆NH₄⁺.
 Beyond this point, increased water motion or kelp biomass no longer enhances NH₄⁺ inside kelp forests relative to the forest edge.